olayzdesire/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -l (Task 3: This will list files and directories in long format)
 #!/bin/bash
 ls -al (Task 4: Lists all files in long format)
+#!/bin/bash
+ls -an (Task5: List all files numerically)